phildoesdev/xtrabackupautomator/README.md

  It is great but it quickly becomes difficult to wield when using it multiple times per day across multiple environments.
 XtraBackup Automator attempts to make this easier by providing the ability to:

 * Schedule when we should create backups
-    - times of day, when to make a base backup vs incremental
+    - Times of day, when to make a base backup vs incremental
+* Archive old backups
-* Decide what to do with the base backup and its increments when we are ready to create a new base
+    - Decide what to do with the base backup and its increments when we are ready to create a new base
-    - Archive old backups
+* Maintain x days of backups
-* Define how many archived backup groups should we keep before removing them from the file system
+    - Define how many archived backup groups should we keep before removing them from the file system
-    - Maintain x days of backups

-To accomplish this I wrote XtraBackupAutomator to automate these backups and then compress them for archival purposes.
-With this 'XtraBackup Automator' and systemd timers someone can automate away the management of their MySQL backups.
+To accomplish this I wrote XtraBackupAutomator to automate away the management of MySQL backups.

-## Features
-- Scheduled Percona's XtraBackups for MySQL using systemd services and timers
-- Automatic backup archival using python's shutil.make_archive
-- Robust configuration intended to give users the ability to enable/disable features, change file locations, and create the program they need with ease
-- Easy to read, well commented, one file implementation

 ## Requirements